 With the advent of the internet, tee time reservation has migrated to the online sphere.
 Most golf courses in your area offer this kind of feature, and golfers expect this kind of service.
 This doesn’t mean it’s the end for phone reservations, but more golf courses than ever offer tee times through their website or on marketplaces.
 Having your tee times online means that you spend less time on the phone and more time improving their customer experience.

-8. Upselling and Cross-Selling
+8. Upselling and cross-selling

-Cross-selling and upselling are great strategies to maximize your revenues per customer by persuading golfers to buy supplemental products and services.
+Cross-selling and upselling are great strategies to maximize your revenue per customer by persuading golfers to buy supplemental products and services.
 As mentioned in the introduction, for the next few years the golf industry will need to make more money off of its pool of golfers rather than trying to attract new ones.
 In fact, studies show that you have a 60-70% likelihood of selling to an existing customer, compared to the 5-20% with a new prospect.
-This means that not attempting to upsell is an entire revenue stream you are missing out on—Amazon attributes 35% of its revenues to cross-selling.
+This means that not attempting to upsell is an entire revenue stream you are missing out on—Amazon attributes 35% of its revenue to cross-selling.

 The ideal moment to try and upsell a customer is during the booking process.
 As a player books a round, they don’t necessarily think about food or golf equipment.
 However, if you present the purchase opportunity in front of them, the golfer might realize they need a new sleeve of balls and add them to their cart.
 Luckily, digital tools such as Booking Extras make it easy to implement such a strategy at your golf course.
-This is a very efficient way to increase revenues and the more people book through your online channel, the more extra revenues you’ll be able to generate.
+This is a very efficient way to increase revenue and the more people book through your online channel, the more extra revenue you’ll be able to generate.

 9. Partner online third-party marketplaces